Tips to Help Explain Anxiety to Your Loved Ones

 If your friends and family have accepted the fact that you have anxiety, it’s also important for them to understand that just because they don’t always see physical signs of it doesn’t mean it’s not there.

-You Can’t Fix It On Your Own
+You Can’t Always Fix It On Your Own

 You wouldn’t tell a clinically depressed person to just “cheer up” and move on.
 It’s also not fair to tell someone with anxiety to snap out of it or “don’t be worried.”